canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-a-splash-screen.md

 ```

 It can also help to lower the kernel console logging verbosity by specifying `loglevel=3` (or lower) on the kernel command line.
-See {ref}`Customise the kernel command line <reference-kernel-boot-parameters>` for further details.
+See {ref}`Customize the kernel command line <reference-kernel-boot-parameters>` for further details.

 A good custom Plymouth theme example for Ubuntu Core is its own default theme:
 [https://github.com/snapcore/core-splash](https://github.com/snapcore/core-splash)